Identity Theft and Fraud

 If you are a victim of identity theft you should contact the proper authorities immediately.

-- Contact creditors or financial institutions for any account that have been tampered with or opened fraudulently.
+- Contact creditors or financial institutions for any accounts that may have been tampered with or opened fraudulently.

 - Contact the fraud departments of each of the three major credit bureaus.